 Jesus I trust in You

 I am offering people a vessel with which they are to keep coming for graces to the fountain of mercy.
 That vessel is the image with the signature: ‚Jesus, I trust in You’ (Diary 327).

 By means of this Image I shall be granting many graces to souls; so, let every soul have access to it (Diary 570).

 Sister Faustina wrote in her diary: “Today I saw the glory of God which flows from the image.
 Many souls are receiving graces, although they do not speak of it openly.
 Even though it has met up with all sorts of vicissitudes, God is receiving glory because of it; and the efforts of Satan and of evil men are shattered and come to naught.
 In spite of Satan’s anger, the Divine Mercy will triumph over the whole world and will be worshiped by all souls.”
 (1789).

 The most frequent mistake about the Image of Divine Mercy

 The soul that will venerate this image will not perish (or other promises quoted without the conditions).
 This promise as well as other promises of the Lord Jesus will be fulfilled if a man meets certain conditions and, as regards the Devotion to the Divine Mercy, the conditions are the following: trust in the Lord God and the attitude of an active love towards neighbors.

 The soul that will venerate this image … that is, the soul who prays with trust before it and also performs acts of mercy; it is not a person who, for instance, has the image in the wallet.

-A general promise of all possible graces and rewards in this world (provided that they are in accordance with God’s will) as well as specific promises: the grace of eternal salvation, great progress on the path of Christian perfection and the grace of peaceful death – these are the promises Jesus attached to a prayer said in front of the image on condition that it is said with trust and that it is conjoined to deeds of mercy towards neighbour.
+A general promise of all possible graces and rewards in this world (provided that they are in accordance with God’s will) as well as specific promises: the grace of eternal salvation, great progress on the path of Christian perfection, and the grace of peaceful death – these are the promises Jesus attached to a prayer said in front of the image on condition that it is said with trust and that it is conjoined to deeds of mercy towards the neighbor.